 Vertical bar used for adjusting the louver position.

-Shutter panels and other necessary components (hanging strips, hardware, etc.)
+Shutter panels and other necessary components (frames, hardware, etc.)

 that work together to fit a window opening.